redpencilio/mu-tunnel/README.md

 ```
 ├── config.json
-├── cert
-│   ├── cert.pem
-│   └── key.pem
 └── keys
     ├── producer-pub.asc
     └── producer-priv.asc
 ```

 The `config.json` file contains the configuration.
-The `cert` folder contains keys and certificates for enabling HTTPS, and the `keys` folder contains the OpenPGP keys for encryption.
+The `keys` folder contains the OpenPGP keys for encryption.

 In Docker, mount this folder under the `/config` path.